kown7/cactus.chat/content/docs/self-hosting/introduction.md

 ---
-title: "Why self-host?"
+title: "Why Self-Host?"
 description: "Introduction to self-hosting to Cactus Comments backend"
-lead: "How to self-host the Cactus Comments backend."
+lead: "Why you may want to self-host the Cactus Comments backend."
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00
 draft: false